Is it possible to post comments with attached files with the api to speckle.xyz?

 }

-With that in place and with an authenticated client, we can add that File Blob to the Stream with an effective POST
+With that in place and an authenticated client, we can add that File Blob to the Stream with an effective POST request.

-I’m posting this as C# code as it isn’t encombered by web sandboxing.
-If you are using javascript to do this to the speckle.xyz server, or any server on a different host to your javascript app, you will have to use a CORS proxy.
+I’m posting this as C# code as it isn’t encumbered by web sandboxing.
+Suppose you are using javascript to do this to the speckle.xyz server, or any server on a different host to your javascript app, you will have to use a CORS proxy.

 Also fine would be to use Postman or similar to upload the file.